-If an HiddenFuncError exception is thrown in your program, the use of overloads and overrides needs to be reexamined in the relevant classes.
+If an error occurs during the compilation of your program, the use of overloads and overrides needs to be reexamined in the relevant classes.

-The HiddenFuncError exception is not thrown if the hidden function is disjoint, as far as overloading is concerned, from all the other virtual functions is the inheritance hierarchy.
+The compiler will not give an error if the hidden function is disjoint, as far as overloading is concerned, from all the other virtual functions is the inheritance hierarchy.